 You’ll need to remember that as a licensed mental health counselor, you’ll need to continue your education as the field is constantly evolving and improving.
 However, states differ in the continuing education they require, so you’ll need to do your research.

-Once you’ve completed your education and you begin practicing, you may be wondering if all these years are able to put food on the table.
-The U.S. Bureau of Labor Statistics cites that in 2018, the median annual wage for mental health counselors was $44,630.
+Once you’ve completed your education and you begin practicing, you may be wondering if all these years can put food on the table.
+As of May 2020, the U.S. Bureau of Labor Statistics cites that, in 2018, the median annual wage for mental health counselors was $44,630.

-You’ll also want to keep in mind that being a mental health counselor doesn’t mean that you should skip therapy for yourself.
+You’ll also want to keep in mind that being a behavioral health assistant doesn’t mean that you should skip therapy for yourself.
 In fact, going to a therapist as a counselor will help you work through the burnout and stress that you may feel when working with a variety of clients with serious mental health concerns each day.

 Not only will a counselor be gaining more self-knowledge that will help them become more adept in their personal and work lives, but getting therapy will also give them firsthand experience of being the client.
-This will help develop more empathy for their clients or give them more ideas on how they can improve their own practice.
+This will help develop more empathy for their clients or give them more ideas on improving their own practice.

 Beginning Your Mental Health Journey

-Becoming a licensed mental health counselor today is helpful for a variety of reasons.
+Becoming a licensed behavioral health professional today is helpful for a variety of reasons.
 Not only will you be aiding people who are struggling in their daily lives, but you’ll also be breaking down the stigma of mental illness by becoming more educated and informed.

 Even better, your years of education won’t be wasted, as the job outlook of counseling is incredibly strong compared to other occupations over the next ten years.

-Ready to begin looking into mental health training programs?
+Ready to begin looking into behavioral health assistant training programs?
 Online certificate programs are a great way to work towards your career aspirations in the comfort of your own home.

-InterCoast Colleges provides vocational and trade-school programs that can help kick-off your career through the development of technical skills, professional attitudes, interpersonal communication skills, and more.
+InterCoast Colleges provides vocational and trade-school programs that can help kick off your career by developing technical skills, professional attitudes, interpersonal communication skills, and more.

 Take a look at the certificate programs that InterCoast Colleges offers today!